 Most elite athletes use a 2-2 breathing rhythm.
-That is they breathe in for two steps and they breathe out for two steps.
-The 2-2 breathing rhythm means you are taking 45 breaths (assume you now have a strike rate of 90) which is slow enough to allow for good depth of breathing.
-It is recommended to practice all kinds of breathing patterns, just to become familiar with them and to note your body's reaction.
-Try the 3-3 breathing rhythm, 4-4 breathing rhythm and try unequal breathing rhythms such as 3-2 and 2-3.
-All the athletes I work with (except the sprinters) use either a 2-2 or a 3-3 breathing rhythm.
-I personally use the 2-2 breathing rhythm starting the breathing cycle on the left foot.
-If you use the 2-2 breathing rhythm and you experience stitch then switch the breathing rhythm to start on the other foot or switch to a 3-3 breathing rhythm until the stitch subsides.
+They breathe in for two steps, and they breathe out for two steps.
+The 2-2 breathing rhythm means taking 45 breaths (assuming you now have a strike rate of 90), which is slow enough to allow for a good depth of breathing.
+It is recommended to practice all kinds of breathing patterns to become familiar with them and note your body's reaction.
+Try the 3-3 breathing rhythm, 4-4 breathing rhythm, and unequal breathing rhythms such as 3-2 and 2-3 All the athletes I work with (except the sprinters) use a 2-2 or a 3-3 breathing rhythm.
+II use the 2-2 breathing rhythm, starting the left foot's breathing cycle.
+If you use the 2-2 breathing rhythm and experience stitch, switch the breathing rhythm to begin on the other foot or switch to a 3-3 breathing rhythm until the stitch subsides.

-Long term analysis conducted by Jack Daniels has found that elite athletes in races up to and including the 10K use the 2-2 breathing rhythm at the start of the race and after completing about two-thirds of the race they switch to a 2-1 breathing rhythm.
-For races longer than 10k the 2-2 breathing rhythm is used for the whole distance, perhaps shifting to a 2-1 breathing rhythm in the last minute or two for the sprint finish.
-An important point is that your breathing rhythm will not only tell you how hard you are working but also allow you to control how hard you work.
+A long-term analysis conducted by Jack Daniels has found that elite athletes in races up to and including the 10K use the 2-2 breathing rhythm at the start of the race, and after completing about two-thirds of the race, they switch to a 2-1 breathing rhythm.
+For races longer than 10k, the 2-2 breathing rhythm is used for the whole distance, perhaps shifting to a 2-1 breathing rhythm in the last minute or two for the sprint finish.
+The critical point is that your breathing rhythm will tell you how hard you are working and allow you to control how hard you work.